trainart/linux3/3-0-0-Network-configuration.md

 Both should work for all students.

-Teacher can check all student's IP's
+Trainer can check all student's IP's

 ```bash
 yum -y install fping